rushikeshnaik779/mnist_cars24/README.md

 - main.py: file runs to trigger the training pipeline.
 - requirements.txt : file to install all the dependecies
 - resources.txt: this file to keep the track of discoveries that I have during the development.
+- config: contains modelling and path level configs, we can also store hyper parameters after drift check to tweak the parameters.

 Below are the steps to run the webapp using docker image:
 - Clone the repository